pedroliman/verdict/docs/index.md

 ```

 ### Datasets
 We'll pull in the `LLM-AggreFact` dataset from HuggingFace, filter it to only include the `ExpertQA` dataset, and prepare it for a Verdict pipeline.
+It requires HuggingFace authorization, so be sure to visit the dataset page [here](https://huggingface.co/datasets/lytang/LLM-AggreFact) and login in your script below.
 ```python
 from datasets import load_dataset from verdict.dataset import DatasetWrapper